MamHlados/backward-cpp/README.md

 ### Libraries to read the debug info

-Backward supports pretty-printed stack traces on GNU/Linux, macOS and Windows, it will compile fine under other platforms but will not do anything. **Pull requests are welcome :)**
+Backward supports pretty printed stack traces on GNU/Linux, macOS and Windows, it will compile fine under other platforms but will not do anything. **Pull requests are welcome :)**